 What is an Associate or Provisional Counseling License

-The primary difference between these licenses is that usually with an APC/LAC or other associate licenses you must be under supervision engage in work acceptable to that state counseling board.
+The primary difference between these licenses is that usually with an APC/LAC or other associate licenses you must be under supervision engaged in work acceptable to that state counseling board.

 Other acronyms and titles include Virginia Resident in Counseling, Alabama ALC, Georgia APC.